What type of character does one or more of the following:

 - Só Levando: Had a story arc where cats started disappearing.
 Because it started happening after a man named Eduardo arrived in town, a fan of the Twilight series assumed Eduardo to be a vampire who sucked blood out of the cats to avoid sucking it from humans.
 It was then revealed the cats were killed by a shopkeeper who tried to frame a competitor.

 - The Whateley Universe has a character named Vamp, who is pale as an albino and sensitive to sunlight, with super-strength and the ability to draw some sort of energy from people, especially from Energizers.
 Vamp also has a lust aura she can throw at people, and she can cast a cloud of darkness about herself.
 She used to be in the monster-themed supervillain team The Children of the Night.
-In "Ayla and the Mad Scientist" Phase has to explain about vampires in order to keep THE CRIMSON COMET!!! from trying to stake her.
+In "Ayla and the Mad Scientist", Phase has to explain about the all of the half-dozen or so types of vampires running around their world at once, and why she isn't one of any of them, in order to keep THE CRIMSON COMET!!! from trying to stake her.

 - Played Straight then subverted on Hey Arnold!, in the episode "Sid The Vampire Slayer".
 Sid spends the whole episode believing Stinky is a vampire and tries to get proof.
 When he confronts Stinky, he has a perfectly logical explanation for everything and Sid leaves feeling stupid.
 Cut to later that night, where we see Stinky, talking to a bat and looking suspiciously like a vampire!